Avian Influenza

 Transmission

-Wild birds can carry HPAI virus without looking sick and spread the virus to poultry birds (such as chickens and turkeys).
-Among poultry, HPAI can cause sickness and death, spread quickly and be difficult to control.
-It can spread from an infected bird’s saliva, nasal fluid and feces.
+Wild birds can carry HPAI virus without looking sick and spread the virus to poultry birds (such as chickens and turkeys) and raptors (such as hawks and falcons).
+HPAI in poultry can cause sickness and death, spread quickly, and be difficult to control.
+The virus can spread to other birds from an infected bird’s saliva, mucous and feces.

 Signs in Birds